When reactive attachment disorder looks like something else and the medication consequences

 About the author:

 Micaela Myers and her husband adopted a pair of siblings from foster care in 2015, when the children were 9 and 13.
 Since then, she has become an advocate for foster care reform and the support and education of adoptive parents.
-Micaela earned her MFA in writing from Vermont College of Fine Arts and works as a professional writer and editor in Wyoming.
+Micaela earned her MFA in writing from Vermont College of Fine Arts and works as a professional writer and editor in Colorado.